ANNetGPGPU/ANNetGPGPU/README.md

 Self-organizing maps (SOM) are a type of network that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional), representation of training samples.
-SOMs are different from other networks in the sense that they use a neighbourhood function for learning.
+SOMs are different from other networks in the sense that they use a neighborhood function for learning.
 The example shows a SOM 128x128 node network, each node can process a 3x1 input vector.

 ```